Kids Activities

 Materials Required:

-Coffee filters, washable markers, cups, water, vinegar, rubbing alcohol.
+Coffee filters, washable markers, cups, water, vinegar, and rubbing alcohol.

 Procedure: